stevenf7/stevenf7.github.io/README.md

 ## 🚀 Deployment

 This site is automatically deployed using GitHub Actions.
-When you push to the `main` branch, it will:
+When you push to the `production` branch, it will:

 1. ✅ Build the Gatsby site
 2. ✅ Deploy to GitHub Pages
 3. ✅ Update your live site

+**No manual deployment needed!** Just push your changes to GitHub and they'll be live in a few minutes.

+## 🔍 Quality Assurance

+### Pull Request Checks
+Every Pull Request automatically triggers a build check to ensure:
+- ✅ Dependencies install correctly
+- ✅ Gatsby builds successfully
+- ✅ No breaking changes are introduced

+This helps catch issues before they reach the main branch!

 Manual Deployment
 ```bash